ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 `````

 Cloud platforms commonly host public intake-esm catalogs (for example, AWS
-and GCS public datasets) or institution-hosted catalogs (e.g., DKRZ).
+and GCS public datasets) or institution-hosted catalogs.
 We
 provide example configuration files that you can copy to your configuration
 directory and adapt to your environment: